 Through photography, we can truly enjoy the intense colors of the Trifid Nebula that are not possible to observe visually.
 A light pollution filter will help to separate this nebula from a washed-out city sky.

 Through image stacking and image processing, we can bring out the beautiful blue and pink colors of the Trifid Nebula.
 For help with astrophotography image processing, please see my premium image processing guide.

 How to find the Trifid Nebula

 To find it, you will need to point your binoculars or telescope towards the Teapot asterism in the constellation Sagittarius.
 The shape of the celestial teapot is a recognized star pattern, but not an official constellation.
-The teapot shape should become obvious to your eyes if our sky is dark enough!
+The teapot shape should become obvious to your eyes once you know where to look.

 Star-hopping from the Teapot

 As seen in the star chart above, you can use the stars on the right-hand side of the Teapot asterism to star-hop over to the Trifid Nebula.
 It may help if you draw an imaginary line from the bottom star in the spout, through the middle of the two stars above it.

 You will likely notice the bright nebula known as the Lagoon Nebula first, but the Trifid is just above it.
 Needless to say, this portion of the Milky Way is an absolute pleasure to view through binoculars or a small telescope.